leonp84/code-institute-project-4/README.md

 > #6 As a site admin I can keep track of registered accounts to see how the app is being utilised.

+> #22 As a site admin I can track of open and closed tasks on boards so that I have an overview of app usage and user project statistics.

 ## Site Concept

 TaskFlow provides users with a basic productivity tool to boost personal or professional efficiency without complication.
 The app was designed with the following UX related goals in mind: